Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 ### Design Choices

 I used [coolers](https://coolors.co/) to help select a color palette for the site.
-I selected a variety or bright pastel colors as it is calming yet engaging at the same time.
+I selected a variety of bright pastel colors as it is calming yet engaging at the same time.

 ![Color Palette](images/YarnBarnColourPalette.png)